martinaalvera/Documentation/admin_documentation/galaxyctl/galaxyctl.rst

 Galaxy first start
 ~~~~~~~~~~~~~~~~~~
 Galaxy takes longer to start the first time.
-Since the uWSGI stats server is the last software component started, the script waits it ensure that Galaxy has correctly started.
-Then uWSGI workers are checked to ensure Galaxy is acceptin requests.
+Since the uWSGI stats server is the last software component started, the script waits it to ensure that Galaxy has correctly started.
+Then uWSGI workers are checked to ensure Galaxy is accepting requests.
 If not, uWSGI is restarted.
 Currently, before rise an error, the script try to restart galaxy 5 times, while the waiting time is set to 600 seconds.
 The command used in ``/usr/local/bin/galaxy-startup`` script, is